OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 The value for a PrimitiveProperty, a ComplexTypeProperty, or a CollectionProperty is the Property's value.
 It MUST be formatted appropriately for its type.

--- TODO: verify.
+-- TODO: MUSTHAVE verify.
 Is this correct for collection types?
 Does a collection value contain the same object & metadata?

 ### 4.2.1 Representing a NamedResourceStreamProperty ###

--- TODO: write this.
+-- TODO: MUSTHAVE write NamedResourceStreamProperty.

 ### 4.2.2 Representing a NavigationProperty ###